Farhad Humayun: Early life

 Humayun was born on 5 October 1978 in the British Channel Island of Jersey at the Jersey International Hospital to parents Navid (née Rahman) and Shahzad Humayun.
-His mother was a TV, theatre and film actress, scholar, and academic.
-She was also a recipient of the Pride of Performance, the highest literary award in Pakistan.
+His mother Navid Shahzad is a TV, theatre and film actress, scholar, and academic.
+She is also a recipient of the Pride of Performance, the highest literary award in Pakistan.
 His father was an automobile salesman and an award-winning cricket commentator in Pakistan between the 1970s and the 2000s.
 Humayun's maternal grandfather S. A. Rahman was a Judge at the Supreme Court of Pakistan and then Chief Justice of Pakistan in the 1960s.

 Farhad grew up in the Gulberg area of Lahore and studied at Aitchison College until secondary school.
 He went to the National College of Arts in Lahore where he earned his bachelor's degree in fine arts in painting between 1997 and 2000.
 He also studied audio engineering at the Recording Workshop in Ladbroke Grove, London.